percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.6.0.rst

 ================================================================================

-* :jirabug:`K8SPSMDB-273`: Add support for ``mongos`` service to expose a single :ref:`shard<shard>` of a MongoDB cluster through one entry point instead of provisioning a load-balancer per replica set node.
+* :jirabug:`K8SPSMDB-273`: Add support for ``mongos`` service to expose a single :ref:`shard<operator.sharding>` of a MongoDB cluster through one entry point instead of provisioning a load-balancer per replica set node.
 In the following release, we will add support for multiple shards.
 * :jirabug:`K8SPSMDB-282`: Official support for :ref:`Percona Monitoring and Management (PMM) v.2<operator.monitoring>`